jeremywillans/webex-scripts/README.md

 - Script can be used in GPO during user login to populare the Email Address field in Webex App.
 #### Webex_Presence_Registration.ps1
 - Script to locate and register the Office Integration DLL for Webex Presence.
+#### Webex_AADConnect_ExternalId_SyncRule.ps1
+- Script to add a new Azure AD Connect Synchronization Rule to sync the Azure Object ID to on-prem AD allowing upload to Webex via DirSync (externalId attribute)

 ## Disclamer